Supplier management software for construction and industry

 Share information with the Factlines network

-Blue collar worker works machine at factory
+tech worker using machine at factory

-Using software to pre-qualify potential suppliers
+Using software to learn more about potential suppliers

 Two male textile workers looking at laptop instructions for cutting materials